bbauska/Reagan-Lies-Liars-and-Sycophants/readme.md

 <h1>Right-wing Lies, Liars, &amp; Sycophants</h1>
-<p>Not only deregulated Wall Stret for the bnefit of Republicans, but rewarded greed.
+<p>Not only deregulated Wall Street for the bnefit of Republicans, but rewarded greed.
+Moved the entire nation to the right 40 degrees of 100.
+Where now most liberals would be a Republican today.
+And NO Republican would be a 1970's liberal.
+Where did humanity lose its berings?
 His policies in eight years rolled back social security, employment unions, and wealth.
 Prior, the mniddle class was growing.
 After, all classes shrank except for the top 3 Americans.
 That is being a total Kunt.
 Evil is the only word that